Pain Management Neurology

 Transcranial magnetic stimulation (TMS) utilizes a non-invasive technique that delivers magnetic pulses to specific areas of the brain.
 TMS has shown potential in managing various types of pain, including central pain syndromes and migraines.
 It works by modulating the activity of targeted brain regions involved in pain processing.

-See also Pain Management App
+See also Pain Management Injections

 Deep brain stimulation